shubham1chawla/the-strategists-remastered/docs/google-integration.md

 [Google Service Account](#google-service-account) section, you will need to allow this service account to have at least `view` access on the _download_ folders and `editor` access on the _upload_ folders.
 Use the email mentioned in the credential's `JSON` file's `client_email` field.

+Also, you will need to enable the _Google Drive API_ inside your _Google Cloud Project_.
+[Here](https://console.cloud.google.com/marketplace/product/google/drive.googleapis.com) is a link to enable it.
+Make sure you have selected the correct user and project.